Skip to main navigation menu Skip to main content Skip to site footer

 As a competent partner in publishing an academic journal on media and religion, the Schüren Publishing House (Marburg, Germany) was chosen for the print-on-demand version.

 The first issue of JRFM was published in November 2015.
 In March 2016, Philippe Bornet (University of Lausanne) joined the editorial board as the successor of Davide Zordan, who died too early, on October 25, 2015.
-In 2018, Natalie Fritz (Catholic Media Centre Zurich) joined the editorial board.
+In 2018, Natalie Fritz (University of Applied Sciences of the Grisons/Bern University of Applied Sciences) joined the editorial board.